Southern Mongolia: Need to Preserve Culture

-The Mongolian culture increasingly faces the risk of extinction as a result of Chinese government policies to modernise Inner Mongolia and entice rural inhabitants to relocate to urban areas.
+The Mongolian culture increasingly faces the risk of extinction as a result of Chinese government policies to modernise Southern Mongolia and entice rural inhabitants to relocate to urban areas.

 Below is an article published by CNN: